0no-co/reghex/README.md

 `${/pattern/}`, or with other matchers `${name}`.

 The tagged template syntax supports more ways to match these interpolations, using a regex-like Domain Specific Language.
-Unlike in regexes, whitespaces and newlines don't matter to make it easier to format and read matchers.
+Unlike in regexes, whitespace and newlines don't matter, which makes it easier to format and read matchers.

 We can create **sequences** of matchers by adding multiple expressions in a row.
 A matcher using `${/1/} ${/2/}` will attempt to match `1` and then `2`